Ali al-Bahlul

 He was convicted in November 2008 of performing media relations for Osama bin Laden, the founder of al-Qaeda, and sentenced to life imprisonment, after a jury of nine military officers deliberated for less than an hour.

 The United States Court of Appeals for the District of Columbia Circuit overturned most of his convictions on January 25, 2013.
 In October 2016, a divided D.C.
 Circuit affirmed Bahlul's final remaining conviction, which was for criminal conspiracy.
 In October 2017, the U.S. Supreme Court denied Bahlul's petition for a writ of certiorari.

 Background

 Joint Task Force Guantanamo counter-terrorism analysts describe Ali Hamza Ahmad Suliman al-Bahlul as al Qaeda's public relations director.
 He is alleged to have created propaganda videos glorifying attacks against the United States.
 He set up a satellite receiver for Osama bin Laden, the leader of the terrorist organization, to listen to live radio coverage of the September 11, 2001 attacks in the United States.

+He was captured on 15 December 2001 near Parachinar while trying to enter Pakistan from Afghanistan and was transferred to US custody on 26 December 2001.

 He faced charges before the first Guantanamo military commissions, before the United States Supreme Court ruled that they were unconstitutional under existing executive authority.
 In 2004, he was held in solitary confinement.